joelericswanson/P5js-Data-Visualization-Demo/README.md

 ## How do you make a data visualization?

+**Start with data!**
+* Find a dataset
-**Start with data!** Look at the data.
+* Look at the data.
 What do you have?
-What do you not have?
-Is there other data that might be interesting to combine?
+What don't you have?
+* Are there other datasets that might be interesting to combine?
 What story are you trying to tell about this data (in a completely ethical and objective way of course)?

-Start sketching!
+* Start sketching!

 ## Different Kinds of data

-Data usually comes formatted as some kind of text: .txt file, .csv, .json, etc.
+Data is typically stored in an alphanumeric file: .txt file, .csv, .json, etc.

 Working with the data format and delivery system is often the most challenging part of visualizing data!

 ### Raw Text as Data
 When dealing with raw text files we need to:
 1. Load the text file (make sure it is raw text / .txt)
-1. By default text file is loaded as an *array of lines*, we need to join all the lines together into one string
+1. By default a text file is loaded as an *array of lines*, we need to join all the lines together into one string
-1. Then we need to separate the big string into into individual strings (words) using *delimeters* (white space and punctuation)
+1. Then we need to separate the big string into into individual strings (words) using *delimeters* (white space and punctuation).
+You can also do this with a [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression).
 1. Then we store all the separate words in a new array

 [Word Counter](https://editor.p5js.org/hippocrit/sketches/LD2XMdEaG)